 Choose a Top Arbitral Institution for Your Disputes

-- HKIAC is ranked the third most preferred and used arbitral institution worldwide and the most favoured institution outside of Europe by Queen Mary and White & Case's 2015 International Arbitration Survey.
+- HKIAC is ranked the third most preferred and used arbitral institution worldwide and the most favoured institution outside of Europe by Queen Mary University of London and White & Case's 2015 International Arbitration Survey.

 Reputed Independent Provider of Innovative Dispute Resolution Services

-- HKIAC is a one-stop shop which administers arbitration, mediation, adjudication and domain name cases.
+- HKIAC is a one-stop shop which handles arbitration, mediation, adjudication and domain name cases.

 - HKIAC plays a leading role in developing innovative arbitration practices.
-It won the 2015 GAR innovation award for its model arbitration clauses and tribunal secretary service.
+Its practices have received numerous GAR awards and nominations for best innovation.